 Male bettas will make bubble nests in the wild when they are ready to breed.
 They do this to attract female bettas who are passing by.
 Though highly territorial, these fish will come together just to breed.
 It is normal for a male betta fish to make a bubble nest in its tank even when there are no females around.
 Bubble nest making is a good sign that your male betta fish is happy, healthy, and comfortable in its territory.

 Gulping air and blowing it with saliva makes bubble nests so it sticks together on the surface of the water.
 This is where the bettas attach the eggs right after spawning.
-It is interesting to note that it is the male betta fish which takes care and protects the eggs after spawning.
+It is interesting to note that it is the male betta fish that takes care and protects the eggs after spawning.

 I already bought an air pump for my betta fish.
 What can I do with it now?